A focus on applied mathematics relevant to your future career in business and industry

-We encourage participation in a placement year in industry where you can develop your practical and theoretical knowledge.
+We encourage you to complete a placement year in industry where you can develop your practical and theoretical knowledge.
 Successful completion of an industrial placement year, which you arrange with our support, will add 'with Professional Experience' to your degree title.

 Our maths degree is situated in the School of Computing, Science & Engineering and the modules within this course are shaped to reflect the diversity of courses within the School - meaning you will have many options as to which industry you wish to take your mathematical skills.